Aero-ComSci/117-traversing-turtles-Sriram1000/README.md

 ```
 ## Description Of The App
 ```
- My code creates a drawing where turtle objects are drawn into a circle.
+ My code makes a drawing where turtle objects are drawn into a circle.
 My program uses classes, functions, loops, and more!

 ```
 ## Video Of The App